wink-travel/docs/src/content/docs/extranet/what-is-extranet.md

 ---
-title: Intro
+title: What is Extranet?
-description: What is Travel Agent and what you need to know.
+description: All you need to know about how to add your inentory to Wink.
+sidebar:
+  order: 0
 ---

 Reference pages are ideal for outlining how things work in terse and clear terms.